Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 this EA is subsequently determined by the two basic principles: selection and variation.
-While selection imitates the competition for reproduction and resources among living beings, the other principle, variation, imitates the natural ability to create "new" living beings through recombination and mutation.
+While selection imitates the competition for reproduction and resources among living beings, the other principle, variation, imitates the natural ability to create ”new” living beings through recombination and mutation.
 Evolutionary algorithm possesses several characteristics that are desirable for problems including multiple conflicting objectives, and large and complicated search spaces.
-However, EA still need many evaluations of the \"black box\" system to solve a common multi-objective problem.
+However, EA still need many evaluations of the “black box” system to solve a common multi-objective problem.
 This is further complicated by the fact that many such problems are very expensive.
 Consolidated, this makes EAs unfeasible for costly and Multy-objective